Train lights: Train headlights

 British Rail Class 444036 has it day headlights on.

 Trains in the United Kingdom have separate headlights for day and night usage.
-These are primarily used to increase a trains visibility, with illumination of the track ahead being considered a secondary purpose.
+These are primarily used to increase a train's visibility, with illumination of the track ahead being considered a secondary purpose.

 Trains in the United States, by contrast, are required to have headlights that can illuminate a person at least 800 feet in front of the locomotive, as well as having regulations on the minimum strength of the lights at certain angles from the locomotive.

 Classification lights

 Classification lights on a train on the Chicago "L".
 Here, they are used to indicate the line and destination of the train.

 Also known as marker lights, these are used to provide information on the type and status of a train.
 Traditionally, classification lights existed in three colors: white lights indicated an "extra" train (a train that is not scheduled but added due to demand), green lights were displayed on a regularly scheduled train that was being followed by additional sections (trains running under the same schedule), and red lights indicated the rear of a train.

 In the 21st century, the first two types of classification lights are seldom used, but several railroad companies continue the use of red marker lights to indicate the rear of a train.
 This is particularly used when locomotives are pushing a train from the rear - seeing red marker lights indicates that the train is moving away from the viewer, not towards them.